AniList/submission-manual/docs/submissions.md

 Provide the source that the work was adapted from.

-The available options are: _**Original, Anime, Manga, Light Novel, Novel, Doujinshi, Visual Novel, Video Game, Other.**_
+The available options are: _**Original, Anime, Manga, Light Novel, Web Novel, Novel, Doujinshi, Visual Novel, Video Game, Comic, Game, Live Action, Multimedia Project, Picture Book, Other.**_

 Like [relations](./submissions.html#relations), sources will almost always all branch off of a single entry.